syncfusion-content/maui-docs/MAUI/ComboBox/Selection.md

 ## Open a drop-down programmatically

-In the ComboBox control, the drop-down can be opened or closed programmatically by using the [IsDropDownOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfDropdownEntry.html#Syncfusion_Maui_Core_SfDropdownEntry_IsDropDownOpen) property.
+In the .NET MAUI ComboBox control, the drop-down can be opened or closed programmatically by using the [IsDropDownOpen](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfDropdownEntry.html#Syncfusion_Maui_Core_SfDropdownEntry_IsDropDownOpen) property.
 The default value of the IsDropDownOpen property is `false`.

 {% tabs %}
 {% highlight XAML %}